joao-henriques-dev/joao-henriques-dev/README.md

 ## 🚩 Highlighted Projects

 - **Fantasy Premier League Asset Value Model (Python, Pandas, Numpy, Scikit-Learn, Seaborn, Matplotlib):**
-  Built a comprehensive model composed of submodels (deterministic and predictive) that use data to come up with a reliable ranking of Fantasy Premier League assets according to their performance, fixtures and price.
+  Built a comprehensive model composed of submodels (deterministic and predictive) that use data to construct reliable rankings of Fantasy Premier League assets according to their performance, fixtures and price.

-- **Naval Battle Game (Python, Pygame):**
+- **Simple Naval Battle Game (Python, Pygame):**
   A fun twist on the classic battleship game, built to sharpen my Python and game development skills.

 - **Static Website for a Botanic Congress (HTML, Bootstrap):**